SRodi/srodi.github.io/_posts/2025-05-19-kubernetes-ebpf-observability-retina-deepdive.md

 ### Summary of Limitations

-Summary of Limitations: In bullet form, to recap:

 - Windows support: Only standard metrics, no flow logs; uses different tech (HNS/Pktmon) which is less feature-rich than eBPF.
 - Hubble dependency: Full